RalphIlagan/IlaganRalphLorenz-B-OOP-FInalProject/README.md

 **INSTALLATION**

-1 .Ensure you have Java installed (minimum version 😎.
+1 .Ensure you have Java installed (minimum version).

 2. A text editor or IDE like IntelliJ IDEA or Eclipse is recommended for editing the code.